Form 8974: How startups can use R&D credits to offset payroll taxes

 4. Document your qualified small business status.
 Eligibility depends on your gross receipts history.
 Maintain records that prove you meet the under-$5-million threshold and the five-year lookback requirement.
 If audited, you need to demonstrate eligibility for each year you made the election.

+Congress created it specifically because standard R&D credits benefit only profitable companies, and startups doing the most innovative work often cannot use them.
+If your company is in its first five years with qualified research spend and under $5 million in revenue, there is likely money you are not claiming.
 The research credit against FICA was created because Congress recognized that traditional R&D credits failed early-stage companies.
 Startups do some of the most innovative work, but cannot use credits designed for profitable businesses.

 The payroll tax credit election fixes that mismatch.
 It converts a theoretical future benefit into immediate cash savings, exactly when startups need cash most.